Yes, you can still ski this summer

 Mammoth Mountain, California

-With the massive record snowfalls in California, Mammoth Mountain is open for its annual "second season" for 2023, from July through August 6, 2023.
+With the massive record snowfalls in California, Mammoth Mountain hosts its annual "second season" through the spring and summer months.

 WATCH: Mammoth gets wooly for "second season" of 2023